The county where Black women hold power — a few miles from the White House

 She called a friend from the parking lot and asked: “What am I doing down here?”

-Growing up, Alsobrooks had watched the county transform from a mostly White, working-class suburb forced to integrate its schools into a mecca for Black professionals, who moved into stately subdivisions built on former slave plantations.
+Growing up, Alsobrooks had watched the county transform from a mostly White, working-class suburb forced to integrate its schools into a destination for Black professionals, who moved into stately subdivisions built on former plantations.
 She saw much that still needed fixing, including low-performing schools, a police department with an ugly history of brutality, and crime rates higher than in more affluent, neighboring counties.
 So she was running to become the county’s top prosecutor, in charge of the office where she had spent five years prosecuting domestic violence cases.

 In her car that summer day, her friend gave her the push she needed: “Get out of the car, and go do it."
 Alsobrooks stirred Alexandra, and together they walked toward the voters.